kristina-hub/hack-western-8/README.md

 - [AWS Certificate Manager](#AWS-Certificate-Manager)

 ## About
-Many students would like to support charities but do not have the income needed to make such charitable donations.
+The majority of students do not have a lot of spare cash so it can be challenging for them to choose between investing in their own future or the causes that they believe in to build a better future for others.
+What if I told you that there is a way to support your favourite charities while also saving money?
+Students no longer need to choose between investing and donating!<br/>
+Our mission is to encourage students to invest in companies that make donations to charities on their behalf.<br/>
-However, large companies have the capital to make sizeable contributions to philanthropic services and many of these acts go unnoticed.
+Large companies have the capital needed to make sizeable donations but many of these acts go unnoticed.
+That's why we created a platform that connects students to companies that make donations to the charities that they are interested in.
+Students will be able to support charities they believe in by investing in companies that are driven to make donations to such causes.<br/>
-Our goal is to make a website that showcases the donations that various companies make so that students can invest in them.
+Students will be able to not only learn more about financial planning but also help support various philanthropic services.<br/>

 ## Impact
 1. Promote financial planning to students